$29.95 - ADD TO CART

 Is Gelmix kosher?
 Halal?
 Vegan?

-Gelmix carries a kosher certification from Kosher Organics, a kosher certifying agency recognized by the Chicago Chicago Rabbinical Council (cRc) that certifies only natural and organic products.
+Gelmix carries a kosher certification from Kosher Organics, a kosher certifying agency recognized by the Chicago Rabbinical Council (cRc) that certifies only natural and organic products.
 Gelmix current kosher certification can be viewed here.
 Gelmix only uses halal ingredients and is vegan.
 Gelmix does not contain any animal by-products.

 Why do I have to use WARM breast milk or formula?